neurobagel/documentation/docs/nipoppy/workflow/proc_pipe/fmriprep.md

 ### Procedure

 - Ensure you have the appropriate fMRIPrep container listed in your `global_configs.json`
-- Use [run_fmriprep.py](https://github.com/neurodatascience/nipoppy/blob/main/nipoppy/workflow/proc_pipe/fmriprep/run_fmriprep.py) script to run fmriprep pipeline.
+- Use [nipoppy/workflow/proc_pipe/fmriprep/run_fmriprep.py](https://github.com/neurodatascience/nipoppy/blob/main/nipoppy/workflow/proc_pipe/fmriprep/run_fmriprep.py) script to run the fMRIPrep pipeline.
 - You can run "anatomical only" workflow by adding `--anat_only` flag
 - (Optional) Copy+Rename [sample_bids_filter.json](https://github.com/neurodatascience/nipoppy/blob/main/nipoppy/workflow/proc_pipe/fmriprep/sample_bids_filter.json) to `bids_filter.json` in the code repo itself.
 Then edit `bids_filter.json` to filter certain modalities / acquisitions.
 This is common when you have multiple T1w acquisitions (e.g. Neuromelanin, SPIR etc.) for a given modality.